glg-public/gds-cc-screamer/README.md

 - `valueFrom` must be a valid AWS Secret ARN

 ### secretsInOrders

+- services must use `secrets.json`, not legacy `glg/secrets` binary

 ### noCarriageReturn

+- Must only use unix-type newlines, not windows-type carriage returns

 ### noAWSSecrets

+- services should not declare aws credentials in their orders, but instead use `policy.json`

 ### noOutOfScopeVars

+- All bash variables references in an orders file must be declared in the same orders file

 ### useCNAME

+- services should use a friendly cname instead of the default cluster dns
+- cnames used must be assigned to the cluster

 ### noReservedVars

+- Certain variables may not be declared in orders files
+- Certain variables may not be declared in secrets.json

 ### maxServicesPerCluster

+- non-jobs clusters may only contain 100 services

 ### validateCron

+- cron statements must be valid
+- cron statements should include a comment

 ### fqdnRequired

+- services must declare their preferred domain name
+- preferrred domain name must be associated with the cluster

 ### validTemplatesJson

+- `templates.json` must be valid json
+- templates name in `templates.json` must have compatible access flags with the service

 ### potentialSecrets

+- flags values that are perceived to be secrets

 ### secretsExist

+- all secrets in `secrets.json` exist in the aws account where the cluster is deployed

 ### ecsScheduledTaskCount

+- `ECS_SCHEDULED_TASK_COUNT` must be between 1 and 50 inclusive

 ### jobsOnlyOnJobs
 ### doubleQuotes
 ### policyJsonValid